tum-esm/em27-retrieval-pipeline/README.md

 ## What is it?

 This tool can be used to download `.map` and `.mod` files from `ccycle.gps.caltech.edu`.
 These files contain the vertical distribution of pressure, temperature, and many other meteorological parameters for a certain location and date.
+The underlying accessing method is described on https://tccon-wiki.caltech.edu/Main/CentralizedModMaker.

 Here are the first few rows for a sample `.map` file: